 hands: skinfix eczema+ hand relief cream. i am literally an evangelist for this stuff. i used to get severe hand eczema, including on my fingers, which needed extreme-strength prescription cream to heal. then i tried this on a whim and my hands have been clear and smooth ever since.

-lips: tower28 SOS lipsoftie. again. thank me later. i have been through hell trying every lip balm under the sun. this is the holy grail.
+lips: tower28 SOS lipsoftie. thank me later. i have been through eczema hell trying every lip balm under the sun. this is the holy grail.

 temple balm: lush dream time temple balm*. as a teenager i was obsessed with this crime show whitechapel, where the main detective carried around a tin of tiger balm for his temples to rub in whenever he was stressed. i see this in my future. for now, i just use this stuff at night. smells like lavender. zzzz!